Liqwid-Labs/agora/docs/tech-design/governor.md

 The governor is also responsible for allowing the _creation_ of proposals.
 There are a few rules for the creation of a proposal, and the governor ensures these rules are followed.

-In order for proposals to have sequential IDs, the governor keeps track of a counter which it uses to ensure the ID has not been taken yet.
+In order for proposals to have sequential IDs, the governor keeps track of a counter which it uses to ensure an ID has not been taken yet.
 The governor also needs to keep global settings that influence how proposals behave: thresholds for state transitions, how long each phase lasts, etc.

-The governor itself is sensitive to authority token burning in order to allow all of this to be able to mutate.
+The governor, in-line with other Agora components, allows its state to be mutated, subject to the burning of an authority token.